codius/codiusd-gui/README.md

 # Preface

 This assume you have installed codius, if you havent please do so first.
-If you are using the community installer, this install guide will be added soon on that script.

 # How to install codiusd-gui: